chavamojeshchowdary/Student-Management-System/README.md

 # Student-Management-System
-An Student Management System to add student, get student, remove student and update student in MySQL database.
-This is a Spring MVC and Spring Boot web application.
+Student Management System is a Springboot, SpringMVC web application.It is designed for managing student records in our Database.
+Using this we can add a student record, get a student record and we can remove or update a student record in our MySQL database.

+#Web Technologies used:
-Web Technologies used:Spring MVC, Spring Boot, HTML, CSS, Bootstrap
+Spring MVC, Spring Boot, HTML, CSS, Bootstrap